COLUMBUS DUI DEFENSE

 For example, in the case of a DUI, the complaint might allege that you had glassy eyes, that you had a strong odor of alcohol, that you were slurring your words, that you failed the field sobriety tests, or that you blew over the legal limit.
 If you plead “no contest,” then you are admitting that all of these facts are true.
 The judge will in almost every case have no choice but to find you guilty.

 For a more detailed explanation of no contest pleas, take a look at our article “Should I Just Plead No Contest”?

-IF I HIRE YOUR LAW FIRM FOR MY COLUMBUS DUI, WHAT WILL HE DO TO HELP DEFEND AGAINST MY DUI CHARGES?
+IF I HIRE YOUR LAW FIRM FOR MY COLUMBUS DUI, WHAT WILL YOUR ATTORNEYS DO TO HELP DEFEND AGAINST MY DUI CHARGES?

 First, remember that we do offer a free initial consultation.
 At that initial meeting, we will discuss the details of your Columbus DUI case and begin to identify potential legal issues based on your recollections.
 If you decide to hire us, the case will likely proceed like this:

 After you are arrested, the court is required by law to formally tell you the charges the prosecutor is bringing against you.
 This is also the time in which you must plead “guilty” or “not guilty.”
 Ideally, you will have obtained a Columbus DUI attorney prior to your arraignment so that he or she can either appear on your behalf (they can often waive your appearance so you don’t have to take off work) or go with you to the court.